love4work/filament-companies/README.md

 ```
 > 🚧 Make sure to create a panel with the id you're passing

+### The Default Panel

+If you want users to directly access the Company panel's Register or Login page from the Laravel Welcome page, ensure the Company panel is set as the default in Filament.
+This involves two key steps:

+1. Remove Default from User Panel: Ensure the User panel or any previously default panel does not use the `->default()` method.
+2. Set Company Panel as Default: Apply the `->default()` method to your Company panel configuration to make it the default entry point.

+By making the Company panel the default, links to Register or Login on the Laravel Welcome page will lead directly to the Company panel's authentication pages.

 ### Translations and Views

 If you wish to translate the package, you may publish the language files using: